LogicIsPlantingBomb/RideOn-Cabio--frontend/README.md

 # RIdeOn Cabio
-## This is the Frontend documention for the RideOn Cabio
+## This is the Frontend documention for the RideOn Cabio.